Doncaster Panthers B.C.: Amateur period

+Professional period

-The EBBA, now named Basketball England (BE) established the National Basketball League (NBL) in 1972 and the club playing as Wilson Panthers (Doncaster) gained entry to this elite competition for the 1973-74 season.
+The EBBA, now named Basketball England (BE) established the National Basketball League (NBL) in 1972 and the club playing as Wilson Panthers (Doncaster) gained entry to this elite competition for the 1973–74 season.
 This was the NBL's second year of its existence and in 1987 it became the British Basketball League (BBL).
 The Club also registered as a limited liability company called Doncaster Basketball Club Limited with a registered nickname of “Panthers”.

 1975 was the 21st anniversary of the Club's existence and was celebrated with the staging of an International Club Tournament played at Adwick Leisure Centre.
 Participating teams were: Pentland (Scotland), Blue Demons (Ireland), Paris Saint Germain (France), Patrarna Helsingborg (Sweden) and The Haarlem Cardinals (The Netherlands).
 They also participated in the European “Radivoj Korac” Cup (1975–76) playing against Berck, France.

 After competing professionally over the next 12 years, the team withdrew from the NBL in 1985 due to a lack of finance.
 In the NBL the Panthers played initially out of Worksop Sports Centre, Adwick Leisure Centre, Doncaster and from 1982 out of Concord Sports Centre, Sheffield.

-During their time in the NBL the Panthers (Men), playing as Team Ziebart, won the NBL and National Cup in season 1978-79, and were National Cup finalists playing as John Carr Panthers, for the next three seasons.
+During their time in the NBL the Panthers (Men), playing as Team Ziebart, won the NBL and National Cup in season 1978–79, and were National Cup finalists playing as John Carr Panthers, for the next three seasons.
 They also participated in the Philips WICB (1977 to 1983).
-They represented Basketball England (BE) in the “William Jones Cup” International Tournament in Taiwan (1980), participated in the European Cup Winners Cup (1979–80 and 1980–81) playing as Austin Morris Panthers, made two tours of the Mid-West USA (1981 and 1982), won the British Championship (BIBF) in 1981-82, organised and participated in the South Yorkshire International Club Basketball Tournament for 9 years (1976 to 1984), played in a pre-season International Tournament in West Berlin, West Germany (1984) and various other international tournaments throughout the UK and Ireland during the 70's and early 80's.
+They represented Basketball England (BE) in the “William Jones Cup” International Tournament in Taiwan (1980), participated in the European Cup Winners Cup (1979–80 and 1980–81) playing as Austin Morris Panthers, made two tours of the Mid-West USA (1981 and 1982), won the British Championship (BIBF) in 1981–82, organised and participated in the South Yorkshire International Club Basketball Tournament for 9 years (1976 to 1984), played in a pre-season International Tournament in West Berlin, West Germany (1984) and various other international tournaments throughout the UK and Ireland during the 70's and early 80's.

-The Club withdrew from further competition at the end of the 1984-1985 season.
+The Club withdrew from further competition at the end of the 1984–1985 season.

+Records and achievements

 The Doncaster Panthers Juniors (Men) were successful in winning the National Cup in 1972 and 1975 after being Finalists in 1970 and 1971.